Are Classification Robustness and Explanation Robustness Really Strongly Correlated? An Analysis Through Input Loss Landscape: Experiments

-All the previous experiments use MAT~\cite{madry2017towards} as the default adversarial training method.
-In this experiment, to evaluate the generalizability of our approach to different adversarial training methods, we utilize a different adversarial training method, TRADES~\cite{zhang2019theoretically}.
-The results are shown in~\cref{fig:Trade+our} with detailed values in Appendix~\cref{tab:trade_flat}.
-We can find that with a different adversarial training method, the classification robustness and explanation robustness are not strongly correlated since our $SEP$ can influence explanation robustness while it does not change classification robustness.
+All previous experiments utilized MAT~\citep{madry2017towards} as the default adversarial training protocol.
+To assess the generalizability of our approach across different adversarial training protocols, we employed TRADES~\citep{zhang2019theoretically} in this experiment and the results can be found in~\cref{fig:Trade+our} (details in Appendix~\cref{tab:trade_flat}).
+We can observe that when changing the adversarial training method from MAT to TRADES, a larger $\alpha$ will lead to a larger $\accAdv$, indicating a better classification robustness.
+As $\alpha$ increases, $\mathcal{L}_e^{\text{end}}$ of the model trained with \ours varies.
+This observation indicates that our $\ours$ method impacts explanation robustness without altering classification robustness, suggesting a weak correlation between explanation robustness and classification robustness.